 (Top left) My newborn twins were only five pounds each and didn't fit into their newborn clothing.
 (Top right) Baby Trey on the set of General Hospital with Steve Burton and Rebecca Herbst.
 (Bottom pics) Landon with Rebecca Herbst and Steve Burton

 So, when they were almost five, we did just that!
 I decided to leave the mainland against everyone’s wishes to live a life of leisure in Hawaii.
 Just me and two strong growing boys who loved the ocean as much as I did!
-I saved a little money and I didn’t know where we would live or how I would support them after the savings ran out, but I knew there was more to life for us out there than the abuse and the negetivity I had been around my whole life, and I was determined to find it!
-I received a sign from my higher power telling me it was ok to go so we did!
+I saved a little money and I didn’t know where we would live or how I would support them after the savings ran out, but I knew there was more to life for us out there than this abuse and the negativity we had suffered and I was determined to find it

 We soon found ourselves in paradise!!
 It was wonderful!
 We were home!
 There was no one to answer to except myself and I made all my own rules!
 We met people who were positive and believed in taking care of the ocean and eating healthy.
 These people we now call our ohana.
 Wow, the endless possibilities with this much freedom, positive energy and all this new aloha, I could hardly grasp it!
 I started to find my true self again.
 My light started to shine from within.
 I felt so free, but there was still something missing.
 I needed to make a life for us.
 I didn't know how I was going to do it, but I knew I would find a way!